WNDX: Soft adult contemporary (2008–2009)

-Top 40 (2009-2015)
+Top 40 (2009–2015)

 At 12:01 a.m. on July 2, 2009, the station dropped the 18-month-old Soft AC format; the station had finished 21st in the most recent Arbitron ratings and never mounted a serious challenge to main rival WYXB.
 The last song on "Warm" was The Beach Boys' "Kokomo".
 Afterwards, the station began stunting again, this time with construction sounds.
 At 9:40 a.m. on July 3, 2009, the station flipped to Top 40/CHR as "Indy's Hit Music Station, i94" and launched with 940 songs commercial-free.
 The format change marks the frequency's sixth new format since 2001. i94's first song was The Black Eyed Peas' "Boom Boom Pow".

 In July 2011, the station adjusted its daytime format to hot adult contemporary, while remaining CHR at night.
 This did not attract many listeners, with i94 losing the ratings battle against WNOW-FM and WZPL, along with WNTR when that station flipped to Hot AC in May 2013.

 Classic hip hop (2015–2017)

 On December 19, 2014, at 3 p.m., after promoting a "major announcement about i94," WRWM began airing a "Classic Hip-Hop Holiday Weekend", forcing rival WHHH to do the same.
 Unlike WHHH, however, WRWM announced the following Monday that it would switch to the format full-time, keeping the "i94" name but running jockless.
 On January 26, 2015, at 9:39 a.m., the station re-branded as "93-9 The Beat", with no change in format.

-The flip increased ratings dramatically, going from 15th to first place in the ratings in Indianapolis with a 7.7 share.
+The flip increased the station's ratings dramatically, going from 15th to first place in the ratings in Indianapolis with a 7.7 share.
 However, this ratings surge was short-lived, as the station eventually fell back towards a 2.7 share by October 2017.
 WRWM's initial success served as the basis of Westwood One's "Classic Hip-Hop," a satellite-delivered format that was launched May 22, 2015.
 Westwood One is co-owned with WRWM.